 Mothers are persons, too and the cultivation of the life of the mind does not end with the closing of childhood.
 A mother owes it to her own well-being to nourish herself.
 As her healthy lifestyle spills over into the home atmosphere, her enthusiasm and the example she sets will inspire those around her.

-Through directly immersing ourselves in Mother Culture at each meeting, we will (1) experience first-hand CM’s applied philosophy and methods at work.
+Through directly immersing ourselves in Mother Care at each meeting, we will (1) experience first-hand CM’s applied philosophy and methods at work.
 But, perhaps, even more importantly, we will (2) tend to the personal growth of the mother/teacher by offering a set time and program once a month for the life of her mind.

 We all have need to be trained to see, and to have our eyes opened before we can take in the joy that is meant for us in this beautiful life.
 CM, Vol. 4, pg 43